Are you fed up with the quality of our national debate and decision-making?

 Alongside this activity, The Campaign plans to run a public-awareness campaign, across traditional and social media, and including a high-profile launch event.

-As well as raising public awareness, the aim of this campaign is to increase pressure on The First 5,000 to engage and commit.
+As well as raising public awareness, the aim of this campaign is to hold The First 5,000 (and those that follow) to account, increasing pressure on them to engage and commit.
 They need to feel that the cost of not being involved (eg. loss of reputation or support) is high enough to persuade them to get involved.
 The Campaign website will also be updated, so that you will be able to see who has signed up to The Campaign and who hasn't, and who has input into the development of The Principles and who hasn't.

 The feedback from this process, along with input from additional research and workshop-based activity, will be collated and summarised into a final version of The Principles, for publication by the end of the year.